The 5 Best T. Rowe Price Funds

 Sample Portfolio of the Best T. Rowe Price Funds

-Here is a list of some of the best T. Rowe Price Funds in a model portfolio:
+Here is a list of some of the best T. Rowe Price Funds, along with a suggested percentage for a model portfolio:

 - 35% T. Rowe Price Total Equity Market Index (POMIX): Large-cap stock index